 The walk to and from the cave is through a working farm and native rainforest.
 The tour follows the stream which runs through the cave, this means feet will get wet.

-Most of the cave is open and spacious except for a twelve-metre length, which must be crawled through, some people will get their clothing wet in this section.
+Most of the cave is open and spacious except for a twenty-metre length, which must be crawled through, some people will get their clothing wet in this section, so you need to bring a full change of clothes.

 An experienced guide will lead you through the cave and will point out many interesting features and give you some background on their formation.